Hunter-Open-Source-Club/Constitution/constitution.md

 Standard Legislative Process and Popular Referendum are terms defined in [Article VII Quorum].

-[^about]: This document was written as a collaboration of the original executive board members.
+[^about]: This document was written as a collaboration effort the original executive board members.
 The digital version of this document has an index and links for the names of Articles to make navigation easier.
 It was written in `markdown` and typeset using \LaTeX{} via `pandoc`.
 May it set a precedent that these are all Open Source tools.

 ## Article I Name